leofavre/canivete/docs/index.md

 ### `toSmallestProp(path)`

-When used with `Array.prototype.reduce()`, returns the object in an array that has the smallest value for a specific property.
+When used with `Array.prototype.reduce()`, returns the object in an array in which a specific property has the smallest property.

 Note that this function expects the reduced array to be formed by objects with the same set of properties.